License plate scanners were supposed to bring peace of mind. Instead they tore the neighborhood apart.

 Flock’s customer base has roughly quadrupled since 2019, with police agencies and homeowners associations in more than 1,400 cities today, and the company has hired sales representatives in 30 states to court customers with promises of a safer, more-monitored life.

-Company officials have also attended townhall meetings and papered homeowners associations with glossy marketing materials declaring its system “the most user-friendly, least invasive way for communities to stop crime”: a network of cameras “that see like a detective,” “protect home values” and “automate [the] neighborhood watch … while you sleep.”
+Company officials have also attended town hall meetings and papered homeowners associations with glossy marketing materials declaring its system “the most user-friendly, least invasive way for communities to stop crime”: a network of cameras “that see like a detective,” “protect home values” and “automate [the] neighborhood watch … while you sleep.”

 A Detroit community college professor is fighting Silicon Valley’s surveillance machine.
 People are listening.